ControlledChaos/controlled-chaos-plugin/README.md

 The settings pages are equipped with filters for addon plugins to integrate easily.

 The [Controlled Chaos Addon](https://github.com/ControlledChaos/controlled-chaos-addon) plugin is built as a starter plugin for extending this plugin.
-This may be especially useful for multisite installations where this plugin established base functionality accross the network and the addon plugins supply functionality specific to the member sites.
+This may be especially useful for multisite installations where this plugin establishes base functionality accross the network and the addon plugins supply functionality specific to the member sites.